rgwch/extralexis/README.md

 cd extralexis
 npm i
 ```
-then, copy .env.copy to .env and change the values to match your own system
+then, copy .env.copy to .env and change the values to match your own system.

 ## Usage

+### Helper Service
-If you want to extract encounter texts (i.e. you have included "kons" in the handlers list in .env), then you need to launch the elexis converter service to convert the VersionedResource/Samdas entries to html:
+If you want to extract encounter texts or findings (i.e. you have included "kons" and/or "befunde" in the handlers list in .env), then you need to launch the elexis converter service to convert the VersionedResource/Samdas entries and the to html and the elexisbefunde-entries to json:

 * Make sure you have installed java17
 * run java -jar elexis_converter_x.x.x.jar

+### Main program

-Then, build the program with `npm run build`
+Build the program with `npm run build`

 and launch with `node dist/index.js <options>`